Sunday, September 27, 2009

 I once got a lecture from a Peruvian about some of the substitute ingredients I was using in a Peruvian dish.
 But, in my opinion, one should not let the inability to get the EXACT ingredients deter you from making ethnic foods.
 Immigrants have always had to "make do" and be creative when they settle in new countries.
 Immigrant populations who came to Peru also had to do just that-- witness the interesting Chinese/Peruvian cuisine, which mixes Cantonese Chinese cuisine with local Peruvian flavors. (" Chifa [from the Mandarin words 吃飯 "chi fan", meaning "to eat food"] is the Peruvian term for Chinese food, or for a Chinese restaurant.
 In the 150 years since its arrival in Peru, the Chinese Peruvian culture has revolutionized Peruvian cuisine, gaining international recognition from those who have had the opportunity to sample it while visiting Peru.
 Chifa reflects a fusion by Chinese Peruvians of the products that the Chinese brought with them to those that they found in Peru, and later cultivated themselves."
 From: http://en.wikipedia.org/wiki/Peruvian_cuisine#El_Chifa )

 Anyway, I came up with a vegan version of this sauce that we LOVE!
 I would like to make it with Peruvian yellow peppers and huacatay when I can find those ingredients.
 My next foray to Vancouver, perhaps...?
-UPDATE: I did find aji amarillo paste and huacatay paste on my last trip to Vancouver, at the Killarney Market (sounds like an odd place, but they have a great selection of Latin American foods!).
-I'm going to try to grow some huacatay next year.
+UPDATE: I did find aji amarillo paste and huacatay paste on my last trip to Vancouver, at the Killarney Market (sounds like an odd place to find Peruvian ingredients, but they have a great selection of Latin American foods!).
+I'm going to try to grow some huacatay one of these days.
 I don't know where to get the seeds in Canada yet, but you can get them online in the US here (from Oregon).
-It should be possible to grow aji amarillo, too, through yellow habañero peppers make a good substitute and are widely available.
+It should be possible to grow aji amarillo, too.
+(For Canadians, this Quebec seed company carries them.)

-We loved the sauce on sweet potato oven-fries, and also on veggie burgers and even tomato sandwiches!
-They use it as a dip for bread and yucca fries in Peruvian restaurants, too.
+We loved the green sauce on sweet potato oven-fries, and also on veggie burgers and even tomato sandwiches!
+It is used as a dip for bread and yucca fries in Peruvian restaurants, too.
 It's pretty addictive!
-(But, my recipe has negligible fat and calories.)
+(But, my recipe has negligible fat and calories, so who cares?)

 The Green Sauce was delicious on Camote Frito-- Sweet potato "Fries" (oven-fried!-- recipe below)